JelteF/PyLaTeX/CONTRIBUTING.md

 - If you add something new, show it off with an **example**.
-- If you add new arguments, function or classes, add them to `tests/arguments.py`.
+- If you add new arguments, function or classes, add them to `tests/args.py` without forgetting to name the arguments.
 That way I will know when the external API is changed later on.
 - If you fix something, add a **test** so it won't break again.
 - Add your addition, change or fix to the **changelog** so it will be mentioned